 SF’s “gay all-male revue that’s not entirely gay and not entirely male” is back with their summer edition.
 Their second weekend of shows just so happens to line up with Folsom.
 We’ve gone to the show several times over the years and it’s always a fun evening with these talented sexy men of all shapes and sizes and ages.
 Baloney combines theater, dance, striptease, song, comedy, and acrobatics into an entertaining evening unlike anything you’ve seen before.
 Baloney runs September 16-17 and 23-25.

-Trailer for their upcoming documentary Baloney: A Queer Male Burlesque.
+Trailer for documentary about them: Baloney: A Queer Male Burlesque.

 Thursday, September 23rd